TorchDR/TorchDR/docs/source/all.rst

 --------------------------------------------------

 TorchDR provides a set of generic classes that can be used to implement new dimensionality reduction methods.
-These classes provide a more flexible way to implement new methods.
+These classes provide a modular and extensible framework that allows you to focus on the core components of your method.

 Base classes
 ^^^^^^^^^^^^

 The :class:`torchdr.DRModule` class is the base class for a dimensionality reduction estimator.
 It is the base class for all the DR classes in TorchDR.

-:class:`torchdr.AffinityMatcher` is the basis class for all the DR methods that use generic affinities.
-Both are compatible with `sklearn` API.
+:class:`torchdr.AffinityMatcher` is the base class for all the DR methods that use gradient-based optimization to minimize a loss function constructed from two affinities in input and embedding spaces.

 .. autosummary::
    :toctree: gen_modules/